-Please send your application (including CV, transcripts, list of publications and a project outline of no more than 2 pages) via email to the Leibniz Institute of European History (email@example.com) by 18 June 2023, stating reference number WMA-DHF-2023; all documents should be submitted in a single file (PDF).
+Please send your application (including CV, transcripts, list of publications and a project outline of no more than 2 pages) via email to the Leibniz Institute of European History (firstname.lastname@example.org) by 25 June 2023, stating reference number WMA-RG-2023; all documents should be submitted in a single file (PDF).

 The IEG promotes professional equality between women and men and is committed to reconciling work and family life.
 Women are particularly encouraged to apply.